Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 ### 1. Testing Tools

-* The W3C Markup Validation Service - for testing my HTML code
+* [The W3C Markup Validation Service](https://validator.w3.org/) - for testing my HTML code
-    * Result:
+    * Result: No errors, however I recieved a warning message that my "date" input type for my form may not be supported in all browsers
-* The W3C CSS Validation Service - W3 Jigsaw - for testing my CSS code
+* [The W3C CSS Validation Service: W3 Jigsaw](https://jigsaw.w3.org/css-validator/) - for testing my CSS code
-    * Result:
+    * Result: "Congratulations!
+No Error Found."
 * Chrome Dev Tools - for testing:
     * Mobile responsiveness
     * CSS styling changes before implementing it in the code